MikePehel/hotswap/readme.md

      - Use "Breakpoint" to mark section boundaries
      - Use "Cycle" for variation generation
      - Use "Roll" + "Ghost Note" pairs for roll patterns
-     - Use "Shuffle" + "Ghost Note" pairs for shuffle patterns
+     - Use "Shuffle" + "Ghost Note" pairs for shuffle and Euclidean patterns
    - Save your labels

 ### Generate Patterns